 Though it was looking likely that a travel bubble with the South Pacific, and in particular Fiji, which had barely any COVID cases, would be next, the island nation has unfortunately experienced a spike in cases in recent months.

 After NZ, Singapore and Fiji, Japan had been next on the list in terms of talks of a travel bubble.
 In fact, there had originally been hope that the country would open its borders to Australia before the 2021 Olympics.
 However, that of course didn’t happen.
 Now though, according to the Tourism Minister, it appears it could be likely in 2022.

 After the opening of the Australia-New Zealand travel bubble back in April, Prime Minister Scott Morrison had said, “We have looked at places like Singapore and Japan and South Korea and countries like this, but at this stage, we are not in a position to move forward on any of those.”

 Though Morrison did once say that given the surging case numbers in the US and the UK, these two destinations would likely be among the last Australia would open its borders to, from the news this week, it looks like, once we reach vaccination targets, we could be lifting border restrictions with them.

 Again, the UK is apparently now on the list of possible travel bubbles, according to the Tourism Minister.
 Back in June, Morrison and the UK Prime Minister Boris Johnson were in talks for a free trade deal, which would clear the way for more Australians to live and work in Britain once international borders reopened.

-Thailand had a commendable response to the virus, with 29,321 cases and 95 deaths.
-The nation is gearing up to welcome back travellers, and it’s said to be considering bubbles with other low-infection countries, including Australia.
-Right now, Thailind is allowing visitors but quarantine is required.
+Before the COVID outbreak, the nation had been gearing up to welcome back travellers and seriously considering bubbles with other low-infection countries, including Australia.
+Right now, Thailand is allowing visitors but quarantine is required.
 At least people can carry out their mandatory 14 days on a yacht!